-Lens readers are civically active or on the cusp of becoming so.
-They have a passion for being informed and actively engaged community members.
+Lens readers are civically active, politically astute residents and supporters of New Orleans.
+They have a passion for being informed and actively engaged with where they live, and are deeply involved members of the community.
 Together we are making a difference.

-We are online, on television, on the radio and in print.
+We are online, on the radio and in print.

 We win awards for our reporting.